NathanLe056/ECE1779Project/README.md

 kubectl get pods
 ```

-13. Get the url for the web service
+13. Get the URL for the web service

 ```
 minikube service web-service --url
 ```

-14. Enter frontend from the given url
+14. Enter the frontend from the given URL

 15. Once done with testing, ensure minikube is reset